AmirhoseinAskari/thermocouple-lib/README.md

 - Convert voltage (mV) ↔ temperature (°C)
 - Polynomial approximation for accuracy
 - Lightweight, portable C code
-- Developed with consideration of **MISRA-C** guidelines for safety-critical systems
+- **Developed with consideration of MISRA-C guidelines** for safety-critical and embedded systems
-- Temperature and voltage ranges compliant with **IEC 60584** standard
+- **Temperature and voltage ranges compliant with IEC 60584 standard**

-## 📁 File Structure

-thermocouple-lib/
-├── lib/
-│ ├── thermocouple_sensor.c
-│ └── thermocouple_sensor.h
-├── example.c
-├── LICENSE
-├── README.md
-└── .gitignore

-pgsql
-Copy
-Edit

 ## 🧪 API Reference